yretenai/neptune-overlay/README.md

 Primarily to package applications that I haven't seen on many overlays, or was incomplete/outdated.

-# Overlay will be on hiatus for 7-14 days starting on the 4th of September 2025.
+# Overlay will be on hiatus starting on the 4th of September 2025 until at least the 26th of September 2025.

 ## Installation